Obada-gh/code201-reading-notes/class-01.md

-this map for making a site :
+this map for our info :

 ![map](https://www11.0zz0.com/2021/02/28/00/374479467.png)